 This small, but clearly very significant change led to many positive outcomes.
 First of all my hands and feet hardly ever get cold anymore.
 The skin that used to be affected by seborrheic dermatitis started to drastically change.
 It no longer seemed to be broken or inflamed.
 The fungus that used to live deep inside the pores seemed to disappear and no longer puss like before.

-My Honest Opinion On How This Sea Salt Approach Was
+My Honest Opinion On How This Sea Salt Approach Worked Out

 Now to be honest I do not believe the increased intake of sea salt alone could have had such amazing results if it was not for all the other lifestyle modifications I have made prior.

 I truly believe it is the sum of all my efforts that led me to finally make seborrheic dermatitis a thing of the past.
-It was the meticulous monitoring of the food I ate, the introduction of meditation and the overall improvement of how I handle my body that lead me to experience my regular old skin no longer effected by seborrheic dermatitis.
+It was the meticulous monitoring of the food I ate, the introduction of meditation and the overall improvement of how I handle my body that leads me to experience my regular old skin no longer affected by seborrheic dermatitis.

-Having said all this I do strongly believe that sea salt played hands down one of the biggest roles in helping me solve my seborrheic dermatitis problem.
+Having said all this I do strongly believe that sea salt played one of the biggest roles in helping me solve my seborrheic dermatitis problem.

 Dead sea salt has been used for thousands of years.
 Ancient civilizations held high regards for its healing power and it was traded in markets all over the world.

-Reducing sodium intake does make sense due to many processed foods being high in sodium.
-However, the goal should be to reduce sodium specifically, but instead to reduce out daily dependence on processed foods.
+- Reducing sodium intake does make sense due to many processed foods being high in sodium.
+However, the goal should be to reduce sodium specifically, but instead to reduce our daily dependence on processed foods.